flash-center/PRaLine/README.md

 The tool outputs a flux and fluence contrast plot

 ## Example Problem
 This a test problem from the paper referenced at the top of this file.
-We have generated an test intermediary file, input.txt, contained in the example directory to show the expected outputs of such files with each command line tool.
+We have generated an test intermediary file, test_input.txt, contained in the example directory to show the expected outputs of such files with each command line tool.

 The test_input.txt can be used in the following way:
 ```shell